 GeneCards Summary for LDLRAP1 Gene

 LDLRAP1 (Low Density Lipoprotein Receptor Adaptor Protein 1) is a Protein Coding gene.
-Diseases associated with LDLRAP1 include Hypercholesterolemia, Familial, Autosomal Recessive and Homozygous Familial Hypercholesterolemia.
-Among its related pathways are Metabolism and Vesicle-mediated transport.
-GO annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and beta-amyloid binding.
-An important paralog of this gene is NUMB.
+Diseases associated with LDLRAP1 include Hypercholesterolemia, Familial, 4 and Homozygous Familial Hypercholesterolemia.
+Among its related pathways are Lipoprotein metabolism and Endocytosis.
+Gene Ontology (GO) annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and amyloid-beta binding.
+An important paralog of this gene is NUMBL.

 UniProtKB/Swiss-Prot Summary for LDLRAP1 Gene